-- 16. The USSA is deeply concerned about the (seeming?) lack of transparency in the current restructuring process for several reasons. - The USSA was not consulted before the announcement of the restructuring process and we have not yet seen the exact terms of reference of the consulting company hired. - Staff feel there is a lack of transparency, as there was no consultation at all by the project team with staff lower than regional directors and programme heads. - The USSA captured staff's opinions and shared them with Cabinet, but we are not sure if these were shared with Accenture, the consulting company, and whether and how they were used. - The lack of communication from all managerial levels (Global Centre, regions, etc.) regarding the ongoing restructuring is causing significant anxiety among staff.
-This communication gap is eroding trust in the restructuring process and jeopardizing the mental health of staff.
-It is crucial to address these concerns promptly to foster a supportive and transparent working environment. - Chair, it is imperative that the Board and management be mindful of the fact that this restructuring comes on the heels of the 2022 realignment, which caused much anxiety and heartache.
+- 15. The USSA has noted the staff's deep concern about the seeming lack of transparency in the current restructuring process for several reasons, as well as the lack of meaningful consultation with staff and the Staff Association on restructuring decisions.
+The process was rough and fast and it provided no space for a meaningful consultation. - The USSA captured staff's opinions and shared them with Cabinet, but we do not know whether and how they were used. - The lack of communication from all managerial levels (Global Centre, regions, etc.) regarding the restructuring caused significant anxiety among staff.
+The process was very centralized and this communication gap eroded trust in the restructuring process, as well as jeopardizing the work and affecting the mental health of staff. - The USSA organized an all-staff legal session on rights and entitlements and offered legal support to staff in sessions that were attended by more than 300 staff members. - 16.
+Chair, it is imperative that the Board and management be mindful of the fact that this restructuring comes on the heels of the 2022 realignment, which caused much anxiety and heartache.
 Those experiences, those wounds, are still fresh for some staff.
-So, the approach taken in this phase of restructuring must be one that is truly committed to the principles of fairness, transparency and accountability as the organization responds to the challenges it faces.
+So, the onus is on management in this phase of restructuring to convince staff that the process was truly carried out in accordance with the principles of fairness, transparency and accountability.